 GeneCards Summary for ITGA8 Gene

 ITGA8 (Integrin, Alpha 8) is a Protein Coding gene.
 Diseases associated with ITGA8 include renal hypodysplasia/aplasia 1.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
+Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
 An important paralog of this gene is ITGA2.

 UniProtKB/Swiss-Prot for ITGA8 Gene

 Integrin alpha-8/beta-1 functions in the genesis of kidney and probably of other organs by regulating the recruitment of mesenchymal cells into epithelial structures.
 It recognizes the sequence R-G-D in a wide array of ligands including TNC, FN1, SPP1 TGFB1, TGFB3 and VTN.
 NPNT is probably its functional ligand in kidney genesis.
 Neuronal receptor for TNC it mediates cell-cell interactions and regulates neurite outgrowth of sensory and motor neurons.